top of page

 No. 1 Verbs, verbs, verbs!

 First, learn to conjugate regular and irregular verbs in the present tense in German and do exercises to consolidate what you have learnt.
 Before you turn to other tenses, learn about separable verbs and study the the most common reflexive verbs in the language.
-Gradually, then learn how to form other tenses like the Perfekt tense , the Präteritum in German, the Plusquamperfekt, and the future tense in German .
+The gradually learn how to form other tenses like the Perfekt tense , the Präteritum in German, the Plusquamperfekt, and the future tense in German .
 Identify logical patterns that apply to them as you will find it much easier to commit something to memory if there is a logic to what you're trying to drill in.

 No. 2 Understand German syntax!